 Coating the DIY Glitter Ornament with Polycrylic

-We are now going to set it upside down on a doubled up paper towel that is in a card board box.
-I let mine sit for a 5-10 minutes before I started with the glitter.
+We are now going to set it upside down on a doubled-up paper towel that is in a cardboard box.
+I let mine sit for 5-10 minutes before I started with the glitter.

 Tossing the DIY ornaments with Glitter

 Alright, so we are ready to toss the ornaments with Glitter, WOOHOOO!
-Lets grab a ornament, the glitter, a funnel, and a 1/4 teaspoon to scoop the glitter out of the container and into the funnel.
+Let’s grab an ornament, the glitter, a funnel, and a 1/4 teaspoon to scoop the glitter out of the container and into the funnel.
 I made my funnel out of copy paper from my printer.

-We are then going to start rolling that glitter around from the bottom and work your way up to the top moving in a circular motion.
-Once we get super close to the top lets put our finger over the opening and shake it to make sure the whole top is coated.
+We are then going to start rolling that glitter around from the bottom and work our way up to the top moving in a circular motion.
+Once we get super close to the top let us put our finger over the opening and shake it to make sure the whole top is coated.